foofork/orchflow/README.md

 ## Status for Users

 While the core is working, orchflow is not yet ready for general use.
 The project is in pre-release development with active work on the user interface.
-Developers comfortable with early-stage software are welcome to explore and contribute.
+Developers comfortable with early-stage software are welcome to explore and contribute or connect.

 ## The Vision